 As mentioned above, the solving process is parallelized via the parallel fourier transform pyFFTW.

-In all examples we use the fractional kernel for $R=T+\lambda$ where $T=2^{10}$ with coarsening parameter $q=1.5$, minimum grid size $h_{min}=10^{-2}$ and a parameter $\lambda > 2h$ for the box $\mathcal{B}$.
+In all examples we consider $\Omega = [0,1]^d$ and use the truncated fractional kernel for $s=0.4$ and $R=T+\lambda$ where $T=2^{10}$ with coarsening parameter $q=1.5$, minimum grid size $h_{min}=10^{-2}$ and a parameter $\lambda > 2h$ for the box $\mathcal{B}$.
+Furthermore we consider a constant source term $f\equiv 1$ in \eqref{prob}.
 The CG method stops if a sufficient decrease of the residual $||Ax_k-b||/||b|| < 10^{-12}$ is reached.
 We present numerical examples for $d \in \lk 1,2,3\rk$.
 For each grid size $ h $ we report on the number of grid points (``dofs'') and the number of CG iterations (``cg its'') as well as the CPU time (``CPU solving'') needed for solving the discretized system.
 Furthermore we compute the energy error $||u_R^h - u_\infty||_{H^s(\OuO)}$, where $u_\infty$ is a numerical surrogate taken to be the finite element solution on the finest grid, and the rate of convergence.